floXcoder/InRailsWeBlog/README.md

     GIT_REPO_ADDRESS="..."
 GIT_REPO_PORT="..."
 GIT_REPO_USER="..."
 DEPLOY_USER="..."
 DEPLOY_SERVER="..."
 DEPLOY_USER="..."
 DEPLOY_GEMSET="..." cap production deploy:check

-To deploy automatically using Gitflow (the tag will be incremented):
+To deploy automatically run the command (it will merge modifications to master and apply a new incremented tag):

     rails InRailsWeBlog:deploy

-To deploy automatically with from a specific tag version:
+To deploy automatically using a specific tag:

     rails InRailsWeBlog:deploy TAG=1.0.0